 Vaccines are humanity’s hope to eradicate the spread of COVID-19 throughout the world, and although there are already vaccines in circulation, at the moment a very low percentage of the population has been vaccinated, with which we still have several months until practically the whole world is immunized.

-But certain people have already received the vaccine and doubt knowing if they have to continue wearing a mask.
+But certain people have already received the vaccine and doubt knowing if they have to continue wearing a mask and sanitise hands in public.
+The answer is clear and concise: yes, you will still have to wear a mask and use hand sanitisers.
 The answer is clear and concise: yes, you will still have to wear a mask.
 Of course, the different governments will relax the measures over time and according to the behavior of the virus and its mutations.

 The point is that vaccinated people can still transmit the virus, and until 100% of the population, or at least a very high percentage, is not already vaccinated, the need and obligation of masks will be a fact anywhere in the world.